|Contact Information for Justice Management Program|

 |Address||1664 N. Virginia Street

 Reno, NV 89557

 All courses with the JM prefix are offered online at www.justicedegree.org.
-All other courses are offered on the UNR campus.

 See all credit requirements for the JM degree on our program information page.

 JM 601 Introduction to Justice Management, 3 credits (Offered Spring and Fall terms)

 Subject matter experts engage students in examining the fundamental issues associated with the Justice Management program's areas of concentration: Juvenile, Adult, and Executive Court/Agency Administration.

 JM 602 Methods of Program Research, Design, and Evaluation, 3 credits

 (Offered in Spring and Fall terms; Recommended to be taken in 2nd or 3rd year)